Richard Johnston (composer): Career

 Johnston also had a lifelong interest in folk music; most notably collecting more than 200 previously un-published folksongs and Métis fiddle music from the Saskatchewan region in 1957 through the sponsorship of the Canadian Museum of Civilization and the Saskatchewan Arts Board.
 In 1956 he helped found the Canadian Society for Traditional Music.
 He worked extensively with Edith Fowke with whom he worked on the publications Folk Songs of Canada (Waterloo Music Company 1954), Folk Songs of Quebec (Waterloo 1957), Chansons canadiennes françaises (Waterloo 1964), and More Folk Songs of Canada (Waterloo 1967).
 He worked as a producer for two recordings with Joyce Sullivan: Folk Songs of Canada (for RCI, also with baritone Glenn Gardiner) and Folk Songs of Canada (Waterloo, also with Charles Jordan).
 The Ensemble Vocal Katimavik recorded his arrangement of the Canadian folk song J'ai cueilli la belle rose.
 In 1984 he served as editor-in-chief of Folk Songs North America Sings and worked in the same capacity for the Kodály Society of Canada's three volumes titled Kodály and Education in 1986.

 In 1968 Johnston was appointed the Dean of Fine Arts at the University of Calgary (UC).
 He remained in that position until 1973, after which he taught on the UC's music faculty until his retirement from teaching in 1982.
 At the UC he notably established the composer archives and for many years managed their continual expansion.
-In 1971 he was a founding member of the Alberta Music Conference, serving as the group's first president from 1971-1973.
-From 1971-1974 he was the vice-president of the Canadian Music Council, later serving on the CMC's publications committee during the late 1970s.
+In 1971 he was a founding member of the Alberta Music Conference, serving as the group's first president from 1971 to 1973.
+From 1971 to 1974 he was the vice-president of the Canadian Music Council, later serving on the CMC's publications committee during the late 1970s.
 In 1973 he was editor-in-chief of the Western Board of Music piano series Horizons and in 1977 he became the Alberta Composers' Association's first president.